How to grow indoor plants in low light

 Dracaena, happy plant (Dracaena fragrans) A cane-like plant with large, shiny green or variegated leaves.
 In brightly lit spots these plants may flower with cream scented blooms but flowering is unlikely in poor light.

-Peace lily (Spathiphyllum wallisii) Clumps of mid green leaves and white flowers (although flowers are less likely in dimly lit conditions).
+Peace lily, Madonna lily, spathiphyllum (Spathiphyllum wallisii) Clumps of mid green leaves and white flowers (although flowers are less likely in dimly lit conditions).
 It tolerates low light and dry conditions.
 A good beginner plant, with variegated leaf forms also available for the collector.
+Learn more about peace lilies in this article.

 Spider plant (Chlorophytum comosum) This easy-to-grow plant forms clumps of green or striped strappy leaves.
 Plants send out wiry runners that give rise to new plantlets and look very effective in a hanging basket.
 Plants may have small white flowers.

-Zanzibar Gem, ZZ plant (Zamiocalus zamiifolia ‘Zanzibar Gem’) This is one of the most tolerant of all indoor plants for low light.
+Zanzibar Gem, ZZ plant (Zamioculas zamiifolia ‘Zanzibar Gem’) This is one of the most tolerant of all indoor plants for low light.
 Water sparingly but dust the large, glossy green, cycad-like leaves regularly.